bencoman/pharogui-exercism/README.md

 }
 ```

-Now there is a new directory ".../Go/gigasecond" holding the four files and contents shown above,
+Now there is a new directory ".../go/gigasecond" holding the four files and contents shown above,
-where "gigasecond" happends to be the first item on the list of exercises at http://exercism.io/languages/go/exercises.
+where "gigasecond" happens to be the first item on the list of exercises at http://exercism.io/languages/go/exercises.

-A specific exercise can be downloaded by specifying the exercise slug for example *hello-world* or *food-chain*.
+A specific exercise can be downloaded by specifying the exercise slug, for example *hello-world* or *food-chain*.
+COMMANDLINE:
 ```
 $ exercism fetch $TRACK_ID $EXERCISE_SLUG
 $ exercism fetch go hello-world